Money Burning In Fire behind a stock trading screen

 For those wanting to learn more about options education, be sure to read up on the dangers of trading out-of-the-money options, which can be the most lucrative form of lottery tickets out there in the Markets, really made popular by Reddit's WallStreetBets.
 If you are interested in a more advanced understanding of options, especially ways to exploit them check out my more advanced article on What You Should Know About Options Pricing (which explains how many made millions off GameStop ($GME) using out-of-the-money options).

 But keep in mind selling options also is pretty dangerous, especially when you are potentially margined.
 Keep in mind the articles listed above will give you a good understanding of the pros and cons of selling options.
-In reality I pretty much despite options, as they are really about luck, unless you have some insider trading information that would make them worth it.
+In reality, I despise options, as they are about luck unless you have some insider trading information that would make them worth it.
 But that would be illegal.
 Remember there really isn't a shortcut to becoming rich, I know many believe Option Trading is a shortcut to becoming rich but in reality, it's a fast way to go broke!